TracyGJG/simple-state-machine/README.md

 This simple state machine does not support the following features:

-- ACTION_TYPES (ENTRY, EXIT or BOTH)
+- ACTION_TYPES (ENTRY or EXIT)
-  - ENTRY: fires when the STATE is adopted only
+  - ENTRY: fires when the STATE is adopted only, from whatever event that triggered.
-  - EXIT: fired when the STATE is being unadopted only
+  - EXIT: fired when the STATE is being unadopted only, from whatever event that triggered.
-  - EVERY: fired when the STATE is being adopted or unadopted.
 - History and Back support recording of transitions and a mechanism for reversing them.
 - Conditional triggers with context
   - Provised and alternative to a stright transisiton to perform a predicate operation on a given context to determine if the transition is to be performed.